-We suggest making this salt with kelp seaweed, since it is very rich in iodine and widely used in prepared salts which are sold as dietary salts.
+We suggest making this salt with kelp seaweed, since one of the benefits of seaweed of this type is that it’s rich in iodine and widely used in prepared salts, which are sold as dietary salts.

 Foods which are best avoided

-Along with the consumption of seaweed, we should limit or avoid eating foods that, although for many people are healthy, are not beneficial for those suffering from hypothyroidism because they block the absorption of iodine:
+Along with the consumption of seaweed, we should limit or avoid eating foods that, although may be good for many people, are the best choice for those suffering from hypothyroidism because they block the absorption of iodine:

 - Cruciferous vegetables: cabbage, Brussels sprouts, cauliflower, broccoli and cabbage.

-Also every type of processed or refined food is prejudicial to your health, just as tap water is.
-Choose instead spring or mineral water.
+Also, every type of processed or refined food is prejudicial to your health.

 Images courtesy of Jacqueline and Michel Kappel.